lucassaid/portfolio/public/projects/spacedev.md

 ![space_team](/images/space_team.png)

 SpaceDev is a software factory company where I work as a fullstack developer.
-During this year and a half, I learned a lot, and worked on 4 exiting projects using React, React Native, Node.js, MongoDB, Firebase, and much more.
+During this year and a half, I learned a lot, and worked on 4 exciting projects using React, React Native, Node.js, MongoDB, Firebase, and much more.

 SpaceDev is also the company that helped me to move from Argentina to Uruguay, the country I currently live in.
 Full of honest and energetic people from whom I learn a lot.